 - Estimation of amniotic fluid volume

-- Checking of cervix and measurement of birth canal
+- Checking of cervix and measurement of the birth canal

 - Recognition of uterine fibroids, ovarian masses, adnexa, etc